MDalamin5/Agentic-Ai-Journey-with-HuggingFace-and-LangChain-Academy-Course/LangGraph-Agent-Course/Projects/Task-Mistor-Memory-Agent/README.md

-# Memory Agent Streamlit App - README
+# MemorySync-AI Chatbot - Agent based Long term memory Management

 ## Overview
 This is a Streamlit application that converts the Memory Agent notebook into an interactive web application.
 The app allows users to manage ToDo lists with the help of an AI assistant that has long-term memory capabilities.